GoogleCloudPlatform/compute-image-tools/docs/daisy-styleguide.md

 Name resources with a prefix denoting the resource type.
 This will make it much easier to reference these resources.
 Use dashes instead of camel case or underscores for resource names.
 Short hand is acceptable as long as you are consistent throughout.
-Obviously, if the resources are not ephermeral (if they are to be used outside of the workflow), name them whatever suits the need.
+Obviously, if the resources are not ephemeral (if they are to be used outside of the workflow), name them whatever suits the need.

 * Disks: